Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

 \subsection{Robust Completeness}

-We will now introduce a systematic method that checks satisfiability using the test from Subsection~\ref{sec:prov-satisf} and that will succeed for all formulas satisfying the robustness property from Subsection~\ref{sec:robust-satisf}.
+We will now show how the robustness property from Subsection~\ref{sec:robust-satisf} can ensure termination of Algorithm~\ref{alg:check}.
 We will use the fact that one can approximate smooth functions on compact domains arbitrarily closely by polynomials.
 For this, recall that a subset $X'$ of a metric space $(X,d)$ is dense in $(X, d)$ iff for every $x\in X$ and $\varepsilon>0$ there is an $x'\in X'$ with $d(x,x')<\varepsilon$.